ibm-messaging/jmstestp/README.md

 `docker build --tag jmstestp .`

+To build the Ubuntu image, use the Dockerfile.ubuntu:

+`docker build -f ./Dockerfile.ubuntu --tag jmstestp .`

 then run in network host mode to connect and run tests against a local QM:

 `docker run -it --detach --net="host" jmstestp`